DouglasAmarelo/DouglasAmarelo/README.md

 My name is Douglas and I'm a Front-end developer.

-- :office: &nbsp;&nbsp; I work for [@Guiabolso](https://github.com/GuiaBolso) as a Front-end Developer.
+- :office: &nbsp;&nbsp; I'am a Front-end Developer at [@Guiabolso](https://github.com/GuiaBolso).
-- :computer: &nbsp;&nbsp; I’m currently working with HTML, CSS, Javascript, TypeScript, React and Styled Components.
+- :computer: &nbsp;&nbsp; I’m working mostly with HTML, CSS, Javascript, TypeScript, React and Styled Components.
 - :books: &nbsp;&nbsp; I’m currently learning Jest, Testing Library, Next.js, some random front-end stuff and a little of Python (just for fun).
 - :mailbox_with_mail: &nbsp;&nbsp; How to reach me: [https://douglasamarelo.com/](https://douglasamarelo.com/)
 - :zap: &nbsp;&nbsp; Fun fact: I would like to speak 5 languages or more, but I'm still learning my native language (Portuguese).